WHAT IS A NATUROPATHIC DOCTOR (ND)?

 DO I NEED A REFERRAL FROM MY MEDICAL DOCTOR?

-Labwork is currently not covered by OHIP, not even basic labs.
-Sometimes your ND will refer you back to your MD to have lab work done.
+As an ND, I am able to requisition the same labwork as your GP, however, labwork is currently not covered by OHIP, not even basic labs.
+Sometimes I will refer you back to your MD to have lab work done.
 You have a right to all your medical records, so if you’ve had recent blood work done, bring copies to your consultation.
 Always ask for copies of your labs from your doctor.
 They are YOUR records to keep track of.

 WHERE DO I BUY SUPPLEMENTS YOU RECOMMEND?